JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-3)   Decide on the fidelity of each of your functions.
+<b>3)   Decide on the fidelity of each of your functions.
 For instance, do you need to integrate a fully working map?
-Or would a static one do as a proof of concept?
+Or would a static one do as a proof of concept?</b>